RezwanaMamata/Python-for-data-science/README.md

-# Python for Data Science, AI & Development
+# Python for Data Science, AI & Development - Lab Exercises

+Welcome to the lab exercises repository for the "Python for Data Science, AI & Development" course offered by IBM Skills Network on Coursera.

-## About this Course
+## About this Repository

+This repository contains lab exercises completed as part of the course curriculum.
+All lab exercises are located within the "labs" folder.

+## Course Overview

-"Python for Data Science, AI & Development" by IBM on Coursera offers foundational Python programming and data collection skills essential for careers in Data Science, Data Engineering, AI, or Application Development.
-Covering Python basics, data structures, programming fundamentals, and practical data manipulation with Pandas and Numpy, the course prepares learners for real-world scenarios.
+The "Python for Data Science, AI & Development" course provides foundational Python programming and data collection skills essential for careers in Data Science, Data Engineering, AI, or Application Development.

-### Learning Objectives
+## Learning Outcomes

-- Python Basics including Types, Expressions, and Variables.
+By completing these lab exercises, learners will:
+- Gain proficiency in Python programming concepts such as types, expressions, variables, and data structures like lists, tuples, dictionaries, and sets.
-- Data Structures in Python including Lists, Tuples, Dictionaries, Sets.
+- Develop skills in Python programming techniques including branching, loops, functions, objects, and classes.
-- Python programming using Branching, Loops, Functions, Objects & Classes.
-- Working with data in Python using Pandas and Numpy libraries.
+- Learn to work with data in Python using Pandas and Numpy libraries for data manipulation and analysis.
+- Apply acquired skills to real-world scenarios through practical exercises and projects.

-## Prerequisites
+## How to Use
-Basic understanding of programming concepts is recommended.

-## Installation Instructions
-1. Install Python 3.x from [python.org](https://www.python.org/downloads/)
+1. **Accessing Lab Exercises**: All lab exercises are stored as Jupyter Notebook files (`.ipynb`) within the "labs" folder.

+2. **Running the Lab Exercises**:
+    - Clone or download this repository to your local machine.
+    - Navigate to the "labs" folder.
+    - Open the desired lab exercise file (`.ipynb`) using Jupyter Notebook or any compatible notebook viewer.
+    - Follow the instructions and execute the code cells to run the lab exercise.

+3. **Prerequisites**:
+    - Ensure Python is installed on your machine.
+You can download it from [python.org](https://www.python.org/downloads/).
-2. Install Jupyter Notebook using `pip install notebook`
+    - Install Jupyter Notebook to run the `.ipynb` files.
+You can install it using `pip install notebook`.
-3. Install Pandas and Numpy using `pip install pandas numpy`
+    - Additionally, make sure to have any required libraries mentioned in the lab exercises installed.
+You can install them using `pip install <library_name>`.

-## Course Syllabus
+## Note

-1. Python Basics
-2. Python Data Structures
-3. Python Programming Fundamentals
-4. Working with Data in Python
-5. APIs, and Data Collection
+As a learner of this course, I am solely adding lab exercises to this repository.
+The exercises are completed based on the instructions provided in the course materials.

+---

-Thank You!
-Happy Learning....
+Thank you for visiting this repository!
+Happy learning!